 Laurie Morris was born in Ladysmith on Vancouver Island, British Columbia, and grew up in North Vancouver’s Lynn Valley.
 She was raised with horses in the backyard as a kid, making her “a country city kid” of sorts.
 Laurie studied to become an Animal Health Care Technologist in Fairview, Alberta, and pursued a career working with horses on breeding farms and racetracks.
 When she returned to British Columbia, she continued her work with the BC Racing Commission taking blood and running tests through a blood gas analyzer.

 Through it all, Laurie never lost sight of her dream – to own property.
-It’s something she inherited from her mother’s Saskatchewan genes.
-Therefore, when the opportunity arose to purchase land along the North Thompson River, she jumped at the chance.
+It’s something she feels she inherited from her mother’s Saskatchewan genes.
+So when the opportunity arose to purchase land along the North Thompson River, she jumped at the chance.

 The property was initially a hog farm, and Laurie started by raising a few Berkshire pigs.
 She also completed the provincial Environmental Farm Plan that supports farm operations in completing agri-environmental risk assessments.
 She purchased two Great Pyrenees dogs soon after, and the rescue of Josh the Jack Russell came next.

-Laurie, however, found her passion with sheep husbandry and, after doing considerable research, decided to concentrate her efforts towards raising dual-purpose sheep to grow her fine wool.
+Laurie, however, found her passion with sheep husbandry and concentrated her efforts towards raising dual-purpose sheep to grow her fine wool.
 Her flock began with orphan Corriedales, and, not surprisingly, the Corriedales multiplied.

 Shortly thereafter, Laurie added white and coloured Romney ewes and a Romney ram to the flock.
 They also multiplied.